Price guarantee for travels out of the Tariffarea

 There, they developed the blueprint for a network that would ultimately spread over half of Europe and result in the brutalisation and murder of millions.

-Dachau was the " Academy of Terror", the originator, role-model and training centre for a system of unparalleled depravity that continues to haunt the imagination
+Dachau was the " Academy of Terror", the originator, role-model and training centre for a system of unparalleled depravity that continues to

 of the civilised world, an historic nightmare for which its infamous "Arbeit macht frei" (Freedom through Work) gate remains a cruel and sinister emblem.